SeisComP/seiscomp/doc/base/contributing-docs.rst

 Module
 ------

-A module template can be found in :file:`doc/templates/app.xml`.
+A template for a description XML file can be found in :file:`doc/templates/app.xml`.

-It describes a binary file, an application that can be started by SeisComP.
+The XML file describes the SeisComP :term:`module` with the configuration and command-line parameters.

 Element: **module**